Port Macquarie School Holiday Fun

 The Port Macquarie Koala Hospital

 The Port Macquarie Koala Hospital is run by a team of passionate volunteers who care for over 250 injured or ill koalas every year.
-Visit the hospital at 3pm to join a tour, meet the koalas and hear the fascinating stories behind their rescue and rehabilitation.
+The koala hospital is open every day from 8am but due to COVID-19 restrictions, all visits must be pre-booked.
 If you’re feeling generous, pick a koala to ‘adopt’ and you’ll receive a certificate and information pack, or choose a furry souvenir from the Koala Shop before you leave.

 Explore the Waterways